As a working professional, enhance your qualifications and knowledge and support your career growth in the world of business.

-The purpose of the Applied Professional Practice MBA (Degree Apprenticeship) course is to produce graduates who will be proficient in their discipline, entrepreneurial, confident, responsible and capable of fulfilling leadership roles in various organisational, cultural and global contexts.
+The purpose of the Applied Professional Practice MBA Degree Apprenticeship is to produce graduates who will be proficient in their discipline, entrepreneurial, confident, responsible and capable of fulfilling leadership roles in various organisational, cultural and global contexts.
 It is aimed at working professionals with at least two years’ experience in a strategic leadership position.
-As apprentices you are required to take responsibility for identifying their learning needs and managing their learning process.
+As apprentices you are required to take responsibility for identifying your learning needs and managing your learning process.

-By the time of course completion, you will have integrated the knowledge and skills gained in the programme with their professional practice, and be able to critically appraise both.
-All course modules have a work based focus, which mean you will have the opportunity to apply your learning throughout the course, creating benefits for the employer and employee.
+By the time of course completion, you will have integrated the knowledge and skills gained in the course with their professional practice, and be able to critically appraise both.
+All course modules have a work-based focus, which mean you will have the opportunity to apply your learning throughout the course, creating benefits for you and your employer.
 Glasgow Caledonian University’s common good principles and values are embedded in the course.
-As apprentices you will develop an understanding of the complexities of the global business environment and responsible leadership.
-Through work based learning, you will have the opportunity to conceptualize and implement a project of significance within their organisation, taking into account the social and organisational impact of your initiative.
+As apprentices, you will develop an understanding of the complexities of the global business environment and responsible leadership.
+Through work-based learning, you will have the opportunity to conceptualize and implement a project of significance within their organisation, taking into account the social and organisational impact of your initiative.

 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

 The academic requirement to be able to study at master’s level is typically demonstrated through an undergraduate degree (UK 2:2 degree or equivalent) in any discipline.